DevanshBansal1604/B20CS094_CV_Project1/README.md

 # Image Matching and Image Stitching (Computer Vision Course Project-1)

-This project is about Image Matching, using various available methods,  their results, and comparing-and-contrasting between them.
-This project also focuses on Image Stitching, which is a practical use case scenario of Image Matching.
-This project can stitch any number of images and generate a panorama of them.
-This project also highlights my modification to traditional Harris Corner Detection Algorithm, and the results prove that my modification can be applied as an add-on after the traditional Harris Corner Detection for better performance.
+This project is about Image Matching, which involves employing several available techniques, analyzing their findings, and comparing and contrasting them.
+It also focuses on Image Stitching, which is a practical use case scenario of Image Matching.
+It can stitch any number of images and generate a panorama of them.
+It also highlights my modification to traditional Harris Corner Detection Algorithm, and the results prove that my modification can be applied as an add-on after the traditional Harris Corner Detection for better performance.

 ## How and What to Install